openfaas/templates/template/java8-maven/README.md

 ### External dependencies

-External dependencies can be specified in ./pom.xml in the normal way using jcenter, a local JAR or some other remote repository.
+External dependencies can be specified in ./pom.xml in the normal way, a local JAR or some other remote repository.